awsdocs/amazon-eks-user-guide/doc_source/enable-kms.md

        --update-id 3141b835-8103-423a-8e68-12c2521ffa4d
    ```

-   The output is as follows\.
+   An example output is as follows\.

    ```
    {